de1chk1nd/F5k8sCalicoLab/docs/source/adv-ing.rst

 This creates a similar service, as seen before.
 This time we just specify a name **tls: secretName: ingress-example-secret-tls**

+.. admonition:: secret vs. local profile

-CIS controller will always lookup local secret store, before falling back to a local profile (if not explicitly configured else).
+   CIS controller will **always** lookup local secret store, before falling back to a local profile (but this is a configurable setting).

+   In this example, CIS controller finds "ingress-example-secret-tls" in the local store and creates neccessary TLS profiles on f5.

+   In the previous example, CIS controller couldn't find /Common/clientssl in the local store - and assumes this will be a local bigip profile.

 So we have to provide a local secret::